koii-network/koi-task-standard/README.md

 for example

-`yarn execute attention SIIS17_lN78YARwpYfPLTLXEPRpR3BD-nkbCYrmaBss bundler`
+`yarn execute attention SIIS17_lN78YARwpYfPLTLXEPRpR3BD-nkbCYrmaBss service`

 If your executable does not make use of `namespace.taskTxId`, you can set `taskTxId` to `"test"` or any random value.